szryk/szryk/README.md

 - 👋 Hi, I’m @yiğit
 - 👀 I’m interested in you
-- 🌱 I’m currently learning dart and how to communicate
+- 🌱 I’m currently learning dart and how to communicate with people
 - 📫 You can reach me via mail : Szryoku@gmail.com